rzhou10/Music-Search-and-Recommendation/README.md

 3. Run with `npm start`.
 4. Extract backbone.zip to a particular path and then use this command to seed in the data into your mongoDB, `mongorestore -d backbone dbpath`. where dbpath is the path to the folder where the bson files are located.
-4. Go to localhost:3000 to view the website.
+5. Go to localhost:3000 to view the website.
+6. For the testing purposed, use the username: tulsip and password: darknight.
+Or you can create one for yourself.